Tufts Admissions

 Pre-Health Advising

-If you are interested in pursuing one of the health professions after graduation, you'll work with pre-health advisors who will offer information, advice, and support to help you plan your curriculum and find health-related internships.
-They can also help you work through the application process for medical, dental, veterinary, and many other health professions graduate schools.
-As a supplement to Tufts academic advisors, pre-health advisors are here to work with you one-on-one, as well as to offer workshops and programs for pre-professional students.
+If you are interested in pursuing one of the health professions after graduation, you'll work with Health Professions Advising office who will offer information, advice, and support to help you plan your curriculum, find health-related internships, and prepare competitive applications for medical, dental, veterinary, and many other health professions graduate schools.
+As a supplement to Tufts academic advisors, Health Professions Advisors are here to work with you one-on-one and in group settings through workshops and programs for pre-professional students.

 Tufts University